The period from 2 April to 2 June 2022 saw the implementation in Yemen of a two-month UN-mediated truce across…

-Data cover period 7/5/22 - 13/5/22.
-For more information on how ACLED collects data and categorizes events, see the ACLED Codebook.
+Data cover the period of 17 Sep 22 - 23 Sep 22.
+For more information about how ACLED collects data and categorizes events, see the ACLED Codebook.

 In 2015, a coalition led by Saudi Arabia launched a military intervention in Yemen to restore the government of President Abdrabbuh Mansour Hadi following the Houthi takeover of Sanaa in late 2014.
-ACLED estimates that more than 155,000 people have died as a direct result of the violence as of March 2022, including over 15,000 civilians killed in targeted attacks.
+ACLED estimates that more than 150,000 people have died as a direct result of the violence as of mid-2022, including over 15,000 civilians killed in targeted attacks.

 Yemen Truce Monitor

-On 1 April 2022, UN Special Envoy for Yemen Hans Grundberg announced that the parties to the conflict — referring to the Houthis and the Hadi government (International Crisis Group, 8 April 2022) — had agreed to a renewable two-month truce to take effect on 2 April.
-To help track the impact of the truce, ACLED has created the Yemen Truce Monitor.
-This page includes an interactive dashboard updated every Tuesday with data from the previous week, as well as weekly analysis and information on military operations in the country included in weekly regional overviews.
+At the start of April 2022, UN Special Envoy for Yemen Hans Grundberg announced that the parties to the conflict — referring to the Houthis and the internationally recognized government — had agreed to a renewable two-month truce.
+To help assess the impact of the agreement, ACLED has created the Yemen Truce Monitor, an interactive tool to support analysis of conflict trends during the truce and allow users to track violations as they are reported.

 Our quarterly Yemen control map assesses conflict activity at the district level across the country, classifying each area as contested, inactive, or controlled by an actor based on the latest ACLED data.

 10 Conflicts to Worry About in 2022

 Our annual special report reviews the past year of data for 10 key conflicts and crisis situations with a look toward trends to watch in the coming months (read full report here).